CoreumFoundation/crust/SMART_CONTRACTS.md

 `crust contracts test`

-In CosmWasm there are 3 approaches to testing:
+In CosmWasm there are three approaches to testing:
 1) Unit tests
 2) Integration test
-3) Integraton tests that are loading .wasm artefact as a black box
+3) Integration tests that are loading .wasm artefact as a black box

 We decided to follow the same route and developed a crust subcommand that helps you to run all unit and integration tests in the project workspace: